cdmuhlb/DgView/README.md

 [SBT](http://www.scala-sbt.org/) launcher compatible with version 0.13.0 and a Java SE 6 (or later) JDK.

-_DgView_ can generate scripts to render animations of your data in both GIF and HTML5 video formats.
+_DgView_ can render animations of your data in both GIF and MP4 AVC formats.
 Generating GIFs requires the `convert` tool from ImageMagick.
-Generating HTML5 video requires `ffmpeg`, `x264`, `MP4Box`, and `vpxenc`, in addition to a `bash` shell.
+Generating MP4 AVC video requires `x264`.  _DgView_ can also render PNG frames and raw I420 video without any additional tools.

 Configuration
 -------------